api-platform/docs/distribution/testing.md

 All you have to do now is to run your tests:

-    $ docker-compose exec php bin/phpunit
+    $ docker-compose exec php vendor/bin/simple-phpunit

-If everything is working properly, you should see `OK (6 tests, 27 assertions)`.
-Your Linked Data API is now specified and tested thanks to [PHPUnit](https://phpunit.de/index.html)!
+If everything is working properly, you should see `OK (5 tests, 17 assertions)`.
+Your REST API is now properly tested!

+Check out the [testing documentation](../core/testing.md) to discover the full range of assertions and other features provided by API Platform's test utilities.

+## Writing Unit Tests

+In addition to integration tests written using the helpers provided by `ApiTestCase`, all the classes of your project should be covered by [unit tests](https://en.wikipedia.org/wiki/Unit_testing).
+To do so, learn how to write unit tests with [PHPUnit](https://phpunit.de/index.html) and [its Symfony/API Platform integration](https://symfony.com/doc/current/testing.html).

-### Additional and Alternative Testing Tools
+## Additional and Alternative Testing Tools

 You may also be interested in these alternative testing tools (not included in the API Platform distribution):

-* [ApiTestCase](https://github.com/lchrusciel/ApiTestCase), a handy [PHPUnit](https://phpunit.de/index.html) test case
-  for going further by testing JSON and XML APIs in your Symfony applications;
 * [Behat](http://behat.org/en/latest/) and its [Behatch extension](https://github.com/Behatch/contexts), a
   [Behavior-Driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) framework to write the API specification as user stories and in natural language then execute these scenarios against the application to validate